EARLY VOTING FAQs

 Can I pick up an early voting ballot for a family member or friend?

-No. The family or friend must come in person to the Town Hall or request to have the ballot mailed to them.
+No. The family or friend must come in person to the Town Hall or mail a request to have the ballot mailed to them.

 If I vote early can I also vote at the polls on Election Day?